History of Tarnovo: Ottoman rule

-Republic of Bulgaria
+Modern Bulgaria

 The city was liberated on July 7, 1877 by General Iosif Gurko's army.
 The Russian Grand Duke Nikolai Nikolaevich entered Tarnovo on June 30, 1877, greeted by thousands of Bulgarians and passing under a specially built triumphal arch.
 Bulgaria's first archaeological society was founded in the city in 1878.
 On February 10, 1879, a Constituent Assembly was convened in Tarnovo.
 The Independence of Bulgaria was proclaimed by Tsar Ferdinand in the city in 1908.
 The villages of Marino Pole, and the settlement in the Dervent Gorge were incorporated into the city.
 The Trapezitsa Tourist Association was opened in the city in 1902.
 On June 1, 1913, at 11.28 am the city and surrounding settlements were struck by an earthquake with a magnitude of 7 on the Richter scale.
 More than 20 people were killed, and hundreds of houses and cultural monuments were destroyed.
 Today Veliko Tarnovo is very much part of the western world, and even has dealerships for Ford, Citroen and Renault cars!